BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 This information is presented as part of the _AI Key Findings_ for this paper, along with other important sounding headings like _Methodology_ and _Significance_:

-{{< figure src="arxivlens-misrepresenting-paper.png" title="Screenshot of an incorrect summary of a paper" >}}
+{{< figure src="arxivlens-misrepresenting-paper.png" title="A screenshot of an incorrect summary of a paper.
+I didn't care enough to capture it entirely." >}}

-This summary was suprising to me, as I knew that the abstract of the paper told a different story:
+This summary was surprising to me, as I knew that the abstract of the paper told a different story:

 > Public debate links worsening job prospects for AI-exposed occupations to the release of ChatGPT
 > in late 2022.
 Using monthly U.S. unemployment insurance records, we measure occupation- and